 Knowledge: Operating principles and theories of diesel, gasoline, compressed natural gas, and battery-powered engines.
 Independently diagnosing and repairing all types of vehicles.
 Hydraulic and pneumatic systems.
 Safety practices related to the repair of equipment.

 Skills: Reading and interpreting schematics, diagrams, flow charts, and instructions outlined in equipment repair manuals.
 Diagnosing equipment malfunctions and rebuilding parts.
 Operating various hand and power tools and work aids.
 Navigating multiple diagnostic scan tools and vehicle software.

 Duties and Responsibilities: Diagnose equipment malfunctions.
 Repair and replace parts on various medium/heavy trucks and equipment to ensure safe, continued operation of City equipment.
 Diagnose and repair hydraulic and complex electrical systems.
 Repair or replace brake systems.
 Operate wrecker to tow in disabled vehicles.
 Perform duties related to maintenance of City vehicles and equipment.
 Perform related work as assigned.

 Working Conditions: Frequent exposure of up to 80% of work time to dirt, dust, extremes of temperature, and noxious fumes and odors.

 Additional Information: All tools/toolbox provided.
-Selected applicant must pass background investigation, physical examination and drug screen.
+The selected applicant must pass a background investigation, physical examination, and drug screen.